jermeewinn/Hexagon-Render-Test/README.md

 Additionally, the **.hex-row** margin-bottom value is negative so that the hexagon rows can slightly overlap each other.
 If set to greater than/equal to 0, then the rows would align at the hexagons' points.

 ### **2) Canva**
 Canva could be a good alternative to work with *if* you pay for their pro subscription.
 Otherwise, their free options are pretty limited, especially working with Hexagons.
+This would be useful if one were more concentrated on creating UX/UI elements, and if you had money to go with it.

+## Future Development
+- Figure out a way to add pictures, text, clickable text, etc. to individual Hexagons.
+- Figure out a way to enable clicking of a hexagon to correlate to a text shown in the next object.